Lexi Alexander: Career

-Sports
+Martial arts and stunt work

 Alexander began studying martial arts, specifically judo, when she was 8 years old.
 At 14, she switched to Shotokan karate.
 She has a third-degree black belt in karate.

 Alexander excelled at kickboxing, where after two years in the sport, she joined the German National Team.
 She won the German point fighting championships four times and the European championships two times.

 In 1994, at the age of 19, Alexander became the World Kickboxing Association world champion in karate-point fighting in Atlantic City.

-Stunt work

 At the age of 19, she retired from professional fighting and moved to the United States.
 Alexander had met Chuck Norris at a kickboxing event in the United States and she had previously acted in small roles in German TV.
 Norris encouraged her to come to Hollywood to act and study filmmaking.
 He was one of her sponsors for immigration.

 With the assistance of martial artist Pat Johnson, she landed the part of Kitana in Mortal Kombat: Live Tour, and in 1995 and 1996, spent seven months on tour.

 Alexander went on to work steadily as a stunt person doing fighting stunts and motorcycles, falls from high-rise buildings, going on to learn precision driving and race car driving.
-She also partially trained Marines in hand-to-hand combat one time in 1994.
+She also worked as an unarmed combat instructor for the United States Marine Corps in 1994.